udaykirankavaturu/system-design/designs/whatsapp/design.md

 - system should allow authentication of existing users
 - user should be able to send text message via internet to other users on the platform
 - user should be able to receive text message from other users
-- user should be notified when a new message arrives
+- user should be notified when a new message arrives in near real time

 # Non functional requirements